Usually, if you’re lucky enough to spend 25 years with the same company, it’s normally a pretty joyous event!

 Not 1 e-mail, note, phone call, “Congratulations!” or anything from anyone!

 2 months later, after my boss Ken Olson found out when Citi sent him my 25 year plaque, he had a cake for me after one of his meetings in the Board Room.
-He called me up & asked me to come in as he had a cake for me.
+He called me up & asked me to come over.

-Unfortunately, I didn’t know any one of the 6 people at the meeting.
+Unfortunately, I didn’t know any of the 6 or so people at the meeting.